-Unless otherwise determined by our company in general meeting, our current amended and restated memorandum and articles of association provide that our board will consist of not less than three directors.
+Unless otherwise determined by our company in general meeting, our current memorandum and articles of association provide that our board will consist of not less than three directors.
 There are no provisions relating to retirement of directors upon reaching any age limit.